MULE-Ox/F-26-Kit/README.md

 # MULE F-26-Kit
 Materials for MULE - Fall - 2026

-This repository includes configuration instructions and files needed to perform Spring 2025 concert selections.
+This repository includes configuration instructions and files needed to perform Fall 2026 concert selections.
 It will be updated with new content throughout the semester as needed.

 ## GitHub Desktop